 Gravestones can have useful information that could help you break through a brick wall, and grow your family tree.
 Although not all cemeteries are local to your area, with sites like FindAGrave.com, distant gravestones are made available to you online.
 If you’re lucky and find that a gravestone you are looking for is near you, there are some things you’ll first need to know before you visit the cemetery.
 With these quick tips, you’ll be ‘graving’ in no time!

 This really goes without saying, but sometimes we need to be reminded.
-A cemetery is a place for families to mourn and visit their loved ones – if you see this going on around you, be respectful and either come back another time or do your best to stay out of the way.
+A cemetery is a place for families to mourn and visit their loved ones.
+Be respectful of those around you.

 Your mission is to preserve

 Sometimes in all the excitement of finding a grave marker that might have information we need, we forget about the basics – we want to preserve that marker and information on it, not damage it.

 Many beginners will find a gravestone that they are looking for and the first thing they’ll do is rub it so as to get the information onto a piece of paper.
 This can often damage the stone, causing chips and deteriorating the grave marker.
 Before you do any kind of gravestone rubbing, first check with the group that is in charge of the cemetery or find another method that is safer for the stone to get the information you need.
 Never use untested methods to make the gravestone more readable.
 People have been known to chalk the writing, clean the stone with soaps or detergents, and spread shaving cream onto the stone in hopes it will soak it in and make it more visible – these methods might get you what you need but will ultimately harm the grave marker and are not recommended by professional gravers.